almadish/almadish/README.md

 ## About Me

 My name is Almadi Shiryayev.
-I graduated from NYU Shanghai with a degree in Data Science with Artificial Intelligence Concentration.
-My coursework at the university provided me with a strong foundation in various areas of Data Science, AI and Machine Learning.
+I graduated from NYU Shanghai with a degree in Data Science with Artificial Intelligence (AI) Concentration.
+My coursework at the university provided me with a strong foundation in various areas of Data Science, Artificial Intelligence (AI) and Machine Learning.

 ## Education

-- Bachelor of Science in Data Science with AI Concentration, NYU Shanghai
+- Bachelor of Science in Data Science with Artificial Intelligence (AI) Concentration, NYU Shanghai

 ## Relevant Coursework